rascol/Raspberry-Pi-PPS-Client/README.md

 ---
 ## The Raspian OS

 Versions of Linux kernel 4.1 and later are supported.
 The Raspian OS is required only because the RPi file locations required by the installer (and test files) are hard coded.
 If there is enough interest in using alternative OS's, these install locations could be determined by the pps-client config file.
-However, we will not support versions of the Linux kernel earlier than v4.1 simply because real time performance is significantly worse on earlier kernels.
+However, versions of the Linux kernel earlier than v4.1 are not supported because real time performance is significantly worse on earlier kernels.

 ## The NTP daemon